What are Goals in TapClicks?

 - Page Views

-Set short term, manageable goals, be flexible and make changes as needed.
+Set short-term, manageable goals and be flexible and make changes as needed.

 An Example of Using Goals in TapClicks

 Every metric has a specific purpose.
-Here is an example.
-If you are running a campaign where your goal is to get 10k impressions in six months, rather than waiting until the end to assess your results, it's better to create an interim goal by using the impressions metric.
+As an example, if you're running a campaign with a goal to get 10k impressions in six months, rather than waiting until the end to assess your results, it's better to create an interim goal by using the impressions metric.
 Set the benchmark at 900 impressions for the first 15 days.
 After completing that period, take a look at the results.
 If your goal results meet the target, you don't have to do anything.
 If not, revisit your campaign details and change the campaign strategy.

-4] To create a new goal, in the upper right click the Add Goal (i.e., plus sign) icon.
+2] To create a new goal, in the upper right click the Add Goal (i.e., plus sign) icon.

-5] You are presented with the New Goal screen.
-First, click on the Association you want for this goal.
+3] You are presented with the New Goal screen.
+First, click on the association you want for this goal.
 You have four choices: